eleumasc/jalangi-rr-test/jalangi/README.md

 You can now play the game for sometime.
 Try two moves and see the console output after pressing Shift-Alt-T.  In the in-browser mode, one must not use ConcolicValue to wrap a program value.
 However, one could use shadow execution to collect statistics.
 Shadow memory is supported in the "inbrowser" mode.
-Shadow memory library can be accessed in an analysis via J$.Globals.smemory. smemory.getShadowObject(obj) returns the shadow object associated with obj if type of obj is "object" or "function". smemory.getFrame(varName) returns the frame that contains the variable named "varName".
+Shadow memory library can be accessed in an analysis via JRR$.Globals.smemory. smemory.getShadowObject(obj) returns the shadow object associated with obj if type of obj is "object" or "function". smemory.getFrame(varName) returns the frame that contains the variable named "varName".